 - high levels of force

 - too much bending, stretching or effort.

 Health problems show up in a variety of ways, including:

 - employees wearing bandages, splints, copper bracelets.

 Some conditions are chronic and develop slowly in these cases it is important to catch them early.
 Anyone experiencing problems which they think is due to their workstation or job design should contact H&S by calling (5139) as soon as possible.
-If the workstation in question is a computer workstation please fill out the self-assessment and submit it to H&S.

 Most of the ergonomic assessments at TRU are conducted on computer workstations.
 The remainder of these pages will give ideas and solutions about commonly found problems related to computer workstations.
 If you do not work at a computer workstation and want an ergonomic assessment carried out please contact Gordon at firstname.lastname@example.org or phone (5139).